MegaMane/texticular/references/ParserAlgorithm.md

 and Bison) which can be used to construct a syntactical analyzer program.

-3. Translation.
+3. **Translation:**.
 This involves taking the parse tree and translating its contents into a form usable by the machine or interpreter.
 In terms of IF, the translator might be used convert the parse tree into a canonical command.
 For example, the commands "hang the cloak",